rajinder-yadav/dm-css/README.md

 ### CSS Table display styles

-Pure CSS table layout Style-Notation, work like HTML table elements, without the additional tags.
-This make the HTML look cleaner and less busy.
+Pure CSS table layout Style-Notation works like its HTML table counterpart, without the additional tags.
+This makes the HTML cleaner and less busy.

 __Mnemonic__: t = table